Flipper5001/react-cricket/README.md

-# Project 3
+# Project 3 - React Howzat Cricket
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description

-a React based version of the portfolio originally created and shown as a part of this application.
+Howzat gives users the full cricket experience in which they choose their own personal strategy in order to see how they stack up against the world’s best players.
+No two games of Howzat are the same, but they all are sure to bring you fun and competition (edited)

 ## Table of Contents